 Dog agility courses also offer a fun and exciting change of scenery for both you and your dog.
 It's an opportunity to explore new places, meet other dog owners, and enjoy the great outdoors together.
 Plus, since the courses are constantly changing and evolving, they provide a variety of challenges and it keeps things interesting for you and your dog.

 Preparation for Visiting a Dog Agility Course

-If you're planning to take your dog to a dog agility course, it's important to do your homework beforehand to ensure that the course has the appropriate equipment for your furry friend.
+If you're planning to take your dog to a dog agility course, it's important to do your homework beforehand to ensure that the course has the appropriate equipment for your dog.
 Agility courses offer a range of obstacles, including tunnels, jumps, weave poles, hurdles, and more.
 To keep your dog safe and comfortable, it's crucial to make sure they can easily navigate through tunnels and jump over hurdles without any concerns of injury or getting trapped.
-If needed, you can request that the course adjusts the size of the obstacles to accommodate your dog's abilities.
+If needed, you can request that the course make adjustments to the size of the obstacles to accommodate your dog's size and/or abilities.

 As you head out, remember to pack an ample supply of food and water for both you and your dog.
 Dog agility requires a lot of physical endurance, so it's crucial to keep your dog hydrated and nourished to meet their energy needs.
 Moreover, don't forget to bring along your dog's beloved toys, as they can serve as great motivational tools during the course.

 It's also important to consider your dog's physical abilities before attending a dog agility course.
 If your dog has any preexisting health conditions or injuries, it's important to consult with a veterinarian beforehand to ensure that they are fit for the activity.
 Additionally, make sure that your dog is up-to-date on all necessary vaccinations and flea/tick prevention before entering a communal space.